michaldivis/band-tracker-app/README.md

 - [`FilterChipGroup`](https://docs.devexpress.com/MAUI/DevExpress.Maui.Editors.FilterChipGroup) control from DevExpress (free)
 - Frames, Gradients
 - Setting background to the average color of an album art using [SkiaSharp](https://github.com/mono/SkiaSharp)
+- Showing rich artist bio with links using a `WebView` control

 ## The Result